khaloodi/khaloodi.github.io/aboutme.md

 ---
 layout: page
-subtitle: "Full Stack Web & Software Developer"
+title: Full Stack Web & Software Developer
 ---

 Hi!
 I'm Khaled (KUH-led), a software engineer with a background in business analytics and data science.
 When I'm not deploying performant solutions to satisfy business needs, I am wireframing or designing my next project.